-Select the multiple exposure mode and specify the recorded values of the exposure time.
+Select the multiple exposure mode and specify the recorded values of the exposure time, or select the EDR mode with the corresponding exposure times for the columns.
 As a result, you get a high-quality image and a profile of a complex object.